 The FTB API is a publish-subscribe framework that describes the interface that can be used by any HEC system software to publish and obtain fault information from the system.
 The FTB API interface consists of a dozen routines that allow system software to connect to and disconnect from the FTB, publish fault events, and subscribe and unsubscribe to these fault events based on a set of filters.
 As an example: the FTB API provides a routine called FTB Connect to be used by every FTB client to initialize itself and connect to the FTB system.
 The FTB client must specify various details including the namespace in which it plans to publish its events.
 Namespace is an important concept in the FTB API specification.
-The FTB API specification provides the interface to publish/subscribe to fault events, the semantics of the fault events are independent of FTB API specification and must be understood and defined by a software prior to using the FTB interface.
+The FTB API specification imposes no restrictions on the fault information that an FTB client can publish.
+While the FTB API specification provides the interface to publish/subscribe to fault events, the semantics of the fault events are independent of FTB API specification and must be understood and defined by a software prior to using the FTB interface.
 To this end, the FTB API incorporates an event namespace, portions of which are reserved for the different FTB-enabled software programs.
 In the FTB framework, prior to publishing any event the FTB client must specify the namespace where it plans to publish its fault events.
 Similarly, FTB clients wishing to receive events need to ensure that they have registered their interest to receive events in the correct namespace.